ezahid82/Engineering_4_FEA/README.md

 the [part](https://cvilleschools.onshape.com/documents/59c81db643eb421ff4169cab/w/f54b41931bc4acaffd17ce28/e/aecb3df057d554533ad4fef1) that was tested in Simscale

 ### Part Image

 ![FEA_Simscale_Iteration1](https://user-images.githubusercontent.com/71407235/200044813-3c8da081-1a9f-43f2-84ab-44a16b4d272f.PNG)

 ### Reflection

-By running the design, I saw the area where the beam was the weakest(**being at the start of the beam**) which provided suffecient data in re-iterating the design and reinforcing the weakpoints which made the beam bend.
+By running the design, I saw the area where the beam was the weakest **(being at the start of the beam)** which provided suffecient data in re-iterating the design and reinforcing the weakpoints which made the beam bend.
+The assignement also allowed for many different designs to be tested, with unfortunatly having only **ten** free  tries of which we were only allowed **four**.
+But by in-depth design reiretation, we should be able to maintain that limit or even less and proceed to 3D printing.